Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Character Profiling Framework

 \subsection{Character Profile Dimensions}

-For a character, his/her profile should be highly complex and multi-faceted, embodying diverse information.
+For a character, the profile should be highly complex and multi-faceted, embodying diverse information.
 Drawing inspiration from previous studies and current developments in persona products~\cite{zhao2023narrativeplay, baichuannpc}, we define four main profile dimensions for LLMs to summarize, which are commonly examined in literary studies~\cite{yu2023personality,Zhao2024LargeLM, Shen2023RoleEvalAB}.
+Please refer to Appendix \ref{appendix:comparison} for a further comparison.

 \paragraph{Attributes} The basic attributes of a character encompass gender, skills, talents, objectives, and background.